-By the way, at that time, the castle looked like a polygon flanks by an inner courtyard; to the south-west, we see the rectangular tower of the Nuns altered in the 15th c. but probably older than that: it has a covered way at the top of it.
+By the way, at that time, the castle looked like a polygon flanked by an inner courtyard; to the south-west, we had the Nuns rectangular tower altered in the 15th c. but probably older than that: it had a covered way at the top of it.

 The baroness only wore trousers, smoked pipe and cigars, rode his horse through the countryside, with her knife and her gun…